impr-learning/English/01-The-Interview.md

 Errr…mmm…

 ### Narrator
 What's she going to say?
 How would you answer that?
 Join us next time to find out.
 Before we go, here's a reminder of some of the great lines Anna's used today… A good example that comes to mind I'm particularly proud of.
-Timekeeping is important to me.
-Until next time, bye bye!
+Timekeeping is important to me. `Until next time`, bye bye!